Ruimin "Roman" KE

 I am a tenure-track Assistant Professor at Rensselaer Polytechnic Institute with the Department of Civil and Environmental Engineering.
 Our research group at RPI seeks talented and dedicated students to join our team.
 Additionally, we are open to collaborating with individuals and groups from both academia and industry who share our research interests.

 I received my Ph.D. and M.S. degrees in Transportation Engineering at the University of Washington.
 I earned a M.S. degree in Computer Science from the University of Illinois at Urbana-Champaign, and a B.E. degreee in Automation from Tsinghua University.
-Our research interest lies in Intelligent Transportation Systems and Automated Vehicles with focuses on Machine Learning, Transportation Data Science, and Edge/Cloud Computing applications.
-I serve on the editorial board of four journals: Nature-Scientific Report, Transportation Research Record, Data Science for Transportation, and Journal of Air Transport Management.
+Our research interest lies in Intelligent Transportation Systems with focuses on Machine Learning and Edge/Cloud/Quantum Computing algorithms and models towards a safe, equitable, and resilient transportation infrastructure system.
+I serve on the editorial board of four journals: Nature-Scientific Reports, Transportation Research Record, Data Science for Transportation, and Journal of Air Transport Management.
 I have been extremely privileged to receive multiple academic awards in recognition of my collaboratve research accomplishments, including the 2023 TRB Best Paper Award, 2022 Outstanding Paper Award from IEEE DTPI Conference, 2020-2021 COTA Best Dissertation Award, and Editor's Choice Paper Award from Journal of Transportation Engineering.

 In my free time, I have been a badminton player since eight years old and able to achieve significant milestones in the sport.
 I have won over 70 medals/trophies since 2001.
 I was crowned the junior champion of Sichuan Province (11 times) and Chengdu City (15 times).
 Later, I joined the Tsinghua University Badminton Team, where I contined to excel.
 During my tenure, I clinched 9 titles of Beijing and the national runner-up for Tsinghua University.
 I was the men's singles champion of Beijing (university students) for three consecutive years (2011, 2012, 2013).
-After relocating to Seattle, I won 9 more trophies, such as the men's singles champion of 2015 Northwest Husky Badminton Open, the men's singles runner-up of 2016 WA State Badminton Open, and the men's doubles runner-up of 2018 WA State Badminton Closed.
+After relocating to Seattle, I won 9 more trophies, such as the men's singles champion of 2015 Northwest Husky Badminton Open, the men's singles runner-up of 2016 WA State Badminton Open, the men's doubles runner-up of 2018 WA State Badminton Closed, and the men's doubles third place of the 2023 New Jersey IBC Open.
+I also play tennis and pickle ball.

 E-Mail / Google Scholar / Research Gate / LinkedIn / Github / PhD Dissertation / RPI Profile